aaronsaray/aaronsaray.com/content/blog/moved-to-hugo.md

 Next, I really like the shortcode functionality in Hugo.
 It allows you to put snippets of either plain HTML or full-functional components into your markdown files.

 Finally, the new design I created focuses on more of my wholistic work - and not just on being a programmer.
-My programming work is directly still marketed on [More Beter Faster](https://morebetterfaster.io).
+My programming work is directly still marketed on [More Better Faster](https://morebetterfaster.io).

 ## The Negatives